 This presentation provides a high-level overview of the CRA and the LINC program.

 Interested nonprofits that complete a training will be invited to submit an application with an organizational profile to LINC.
 If the organization is selected for the LINC Exchange, it will have the opportunity to present a project and connect with community banks in the region.
 Upcoming training events and/or webinars will be posted on this page.
+The LINC program is not currently accepting applications.

 - Federal Financial Institutions Examination Council: Community Reinvestment Act